klust/LUMI-BE-training-materials/docs/intro-evolving/08-Binding.md

 each MPI rank.
 It shows the NUMA node for all these resources so that it is easy to check if the binding is OK.

 ???
-Note "Credits for these programs"
+Note "Credits for these programs (click to expand)"
     The `hybrid_check` program and its derivatives `serial_check`, `omp_check` and `mpi_check`
     are similar to the [`xthi` program](https://support.hpe.com/hpesc/public/docDisplay?docId=a00114008en_us&docLocale=en_US&page=Run_an_OpenMP_Application.html)
     used in the 4-day comprehensive LUMI course organised by the LUST in collaboration with